-Moroccan Harira is a perfect soup to warm you up on cold days.
-To us it brings the memories of our travels in this beautiful contry.
-Prepared by every mum and grandma in Morocco with their own recipe, it’s one of the most popular dishes served during Ramadan.
-Perfectly composed spices and fresh herbs make Harira by far the best comfort soup in the world.
+Moroccan Harira is a perfect soup to warm you up during cold days.
+To us, it brings back memories of our travels in this beautiful country.
+Prepared by every mum and grandma in Morocco with their own recipe, it’s one of the most popular dishes served during the fasting month of Ramadan.
+Perfectly composed spices and fresh herbs make Harira to one of the best comfort soups in the world.
 Enjoy!

 - 500 g lamb chops or beef, diced

 - 400 g canned chickpeas, drained and rinsed